s-kachroo/s-kachroo.github.io/_pages/about.md

   - /about.html
 ---
 <p align="justify">
-I'm <a href="http://tinyurl.com/skachrooResume" style="text-decoration: none"> Shubham Kachroo</a>, a graduate student at <a href="https://www.cmu.edu/ini" style="text-decoration: none"> Carnegie Mellon University</a> pursuing my M.S. in Mobile and IoT Engineering with Machine Learning (Computer Science).
+I'm <a href="http://tinyurl.com/skachrooResume" style="text-decoration: none"> Shubham Kachroo</a>, a graduate student at <a href="https://www.cmu.edu/ini" style="text-decoration: none"> Carnegie Mellon University</a> pursuing my M.S. in Computer Science (Mobile and Machine Learning Systems).
 With a solid foundation in software development, cloud infrastructure, and machine learning, I’ve developed a diverse skill set that spans mobile application development, backend engineering, and AI-driven solutions.
 </p>

 <p align="justify">